 From artists to designers and this creativity can be experienced whether that is through the street art that fills the walls of Shoreditch or whether that is through the food in the area or the amazing array of vintage shops that line Brick Lane.

 In addition to all of that, you will find markets, curry houses, and independent boutiques in addition, this is where you will find the UK’s biggest collection of independent vintage boutiques.
-There is enough here to s
+There is enough here to so make sure you also check out the list of places to visit in Shoreditch.

 I hope you’ve enjoyed going through the best shopping streets in London.
 There are so many great locations to indulge in retail therapy in England’s capital, and lots of fun things to buy.